khulnasoft/khulnasoft/doc/index.md

 ## What's New

 Stay in sync and get the latest news on Sourcegaph products, technologies, and culture.
-[Read the blog →](https://sourcegraph.com/blog)
+[Read the blog →](https://khulnasoft.com/blog)

 ## Join our Community

-If you have questions about anything related to Sourcegraph, you're always welcome to [ask our community](https://community.sourcegraph.com), [Discord](https://discord.gg/s2qDtYGnAE), and [X](https://twitter.com/sourcegraph).
+If you have questions about anything related to Khulnasoft, you're always welcome to [ask our community](https://community.khulnasoft.com), [Discord](https://discord.gg/s2qDtYGnAE), and [X](https://twitter.com/sourcegraph).